-One imagined that Pfizer, Lyrica’s manufacturer, was not happy over the threat to its $600 million a year cash cow.
-It turned out that irogabalin did meet its primary goal in shingles (post-herpetic neuralgia), a nasty, nasty disease – but not Daiichi’s main goal.
-Mirogabalin in Daiichi’s much,much larger FM trials failed to produce a statistically significant reduction in FM patients’ worst daily pain score (compiled weekly) over 13 weeks.
-For all its problems, Lyrica has passed similar tests many times.
+One imagined that Pfizer, Lyrica’s manufacturer, was not happy with the threat to its $600 million a year cash cow.
+It turned out that mirogabalin did meet its primary goal in shingles (post-herpetic neuralgia), a nasty, nasty disease – but Daiichi’s big money was on fibromyalgia.
+Unfortunately Daiichi’s much larger FM trials failed to produce a statistically significant reduction in FM patients’ worst daily pain score (compiled weekly) over 13 weeks.
+For all its problems, Lyrica has passed that test many times.

 In the three 13-week, double-blind, global, phase 3 ALDAY clinical trials evaluating Mirogabalin for the treatment of pain associated with fibromyalgia, Mirogabalin did not meet the primary efficacy endpoint to demonstrate a statistically significant reduction in the weekly average of worst daily pain score from baseline to Week 13.
 Daiichi Sankyo